Species - Didemnum vexillum

 • Carpet sea squirt

 • Didemnum vexillum (D. vexillum) has been detected at HMAS Stirling, Garden Island and the Australian Marine Complex, Henderson, Western Australia, and Fleet Base East, Sydney Harbour, New South Wales.
 Ongoing management and surveillance procedures are occurring at these locations.
-National management of D. vexillum is being coordinated by the Consultative Committee on Introduced Marine Pest Emergencies.
+National management of D. vexillum is being coordinated by the Marine Pest Sectoral Committee.
 Please report any sightings via Report a Pest or visit Carpet sea squirt (Didemnum vexillum) | Outbreak for more information.

 • Didemnum vexillum is a colonial ascidian, commonly known as carpet sea squirt or sometimes sea snot.
 It usually grows as a yellowish mass (but colour is highly variable) with many holes in it used for siphoning water to feed.
 Didemnum vexillum will settle and grow on both natural and artificial surfaces (Forrest et al. 2013).
 It will grow as a covering over surfaces but may get quite thick (10cm), producing 'arms' or tendrils up to 1m long that hang below the main mass.
 It is characterised by a rubbery outer tunic made of polysaccharide cellulose (Turrell et al., 2018).
 D. vexillum is a filter feeder, feeding on phytoplankton and suspended organic matter.
 It is known to grow rapidly and aggressively on all manner of substrates.
 It can smother other sessile species including farmed molluscs, modify habitats it colonises and foul man-made structures, infrastructure and vessels (Turrell et al., 2018).